Ketel Marte Player Props: Diamondbacks vs. Braves

 - The pitching staff for the Braves has a collective 9.5 K/9, the fourth-best in MLB.

-- The Braves have a 3.68 team ERA that is No. 1 among all league pitching staffs.
+- The Braves' 3.78 team ERA ranks third across all league pitching staffs.

-- The Braves allow the third-fewest home runs in baseball (96 total, one per game).
+- Braves pitchers combine to surrender the third-fewest home runs in baseball (99 total, 1.1 per game).

-- In his last time out on Sunday, July 9, the righty threw 3 1/3 innings against the Tampa Bay Rays, giving up seven earned runs while surrendering six hits.
+- In his most recent appearance on Friday, the right-hander threw seven scoreless innings against the Chicago White Sox while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.